GSA/digitalgov.gov/content/news/2021/05/2021-05-21-8-ways-community-of-practice-cop-managers-can-improve-member-engagement-on-listservs.md

 Another technique is to bring up a problem you’re facing.
 I add DISCUSS to the subject line.

 {{< box >}}
-Subject: ARTICLE: Using Chatbots To Improve Customer Experience

-Body:
 Subject: DISCUSS: Does your communications team consider Plain Language enough?

-Body:We here at the Plain Language Community of Practice (CoP) believe that using plain language saves federal agencies time and money and provides better service to the American public.
+Body: We here at the Plain Language Community of Practice (CoP) believe that using plain language saves federal agencies time and money and provides better service to the American public.
 Do you feel your communications team considers plain language enough?
 {{< /box >}}

 Sometimes people respond to the entire community; sometimes they respond just to me.
 But it gets people thinking and responding, and sometimes it redirects a conversation.